Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/post-processing-ssao.md

 Available options:

-* **Depth Normals**: SSAO uses the normal texture generated by the `DepthNormals` Pass.
+- **Depth Normals**: SSAO uses the normal texture generated by the `DepthNormals` Pass.
 This option lets Unity make use of a more accurate normal texture.
-* **Depth**: SSAO does not use the `DepthNormals` Pass to generate the normal texture.
+- **Depth**: SSAO does not use the `DepthNormals` Pass to generate the normal texture.
 SSAO reconstructs the normal vectors using the depth texture instead.
 Use this option only if you want to avoid using the `DepthNormals` Pass block in your custom shaders.
 Selecting this option enables the **Normal Quality** property.

-**Performance impact**: depends on the application.
+**Performance impact**: Depends on the application.

-When switching between the options **Depth Normals** and **Depth**, there might be a variation in performance, which depends on the target platform and the application.
+When you switch between the options **Depth Normals** and **Depth**, there might be a variation in performance, which depends on the target platform and the application.
 In a wide range of applications the difference in performance is small.
-In most cases, **Depth Normals** produces better visual look.
+In most cases, **Depth Normals** produce a better visual look.

 For more information on the Source property, see the section [Implementation details](#implementation-details).